DHTMLX/scheduler-docs/data/api/scheduler_deleteallsections.md

 deleteAllSections
 =============

-@short: deletes all sections from  the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+@short: deletes all sections from  the currently active view

 @example: